rtCamp/docs.rtcamp.com/rtbiz/helpdesk/admin/staff/teams.md

 # Teams

-Heldpesk is perfect for teams - big or small ones.
+Helpdesk is perfect for teams - big or small ones.

 You can set teams to manage customer support tickets.